 So far, Pennsylvania has come along way.
 At one point, the state was ranked 44th in the nation for creating laws that help protect animals.
 Pennsylvania is now in 24th because they recognized that animal abuse can be treated as a felony for first-time offenders which includes torture.
 The state also recognizes that in order for animal abuse to be reported, you can’t punish those who suspect the abuse is happening which means that state is granting immunity to anyone who can lead to an abusive situation.

-For dog bites, Pennsylvania has also gotten more robust in their regulations.
+For dog bites, Pennsylvania has also gotten more robust in its regulations.
 If you were bitten by a dog then through strict liability the owner must cover any financial struggles due to the incident.
 However, it must be a dog bite, not a scratch or an accidental bump from a dog’s head.
 The bite must have not been provoked, too.

 A simple case of a woman who was walking by her neighbor’s house.
 The neighbor’s dog, who was unleashed, ran toward the woman who started to run away from the dog.
 The dog bit into the woman’s leg and took a chunk out of her calf.
 This serious injury required a medical examination, and since it was unprovoked there is a good chance that if the woman were to sue she would have a successful story.